CryptoManiac/stratum-mining/README.md

 stratum-mining
 ==============

-Basic implementation of bitcoin mining pool using Stratum mining protocol.
+Basic implementation of novacoin mining pool using Stratum mining protocol.
+Please note that this fork supports novacoin mining only.

 This fork includes a database implementation for:
 	None